nysthee/go-training/step_6/README.md

-#Step 6: Deal with multiple different kind of events
+#Step 6: Combine multiple different kind of events in a single loop

 - Create a program that fire 100 concurrent HTTP-GET-requests to the server.
 Pass a 'delay'-parameter within the url.
 - The server is provided.
 It will sleep for 'delay' before returning a response.
 See below on how to start the server.